 Here's what bugs me: people declaring Vocaloid songs to be no better than Auto-Tune, on rather shaky grounds.
 Considering the amount of tweaking you have to do to make a Vocaloid voice track sound realistic, calling it cheap and lazy really doesn't seem right; the fact that Hatsune Miku's voice isn't perfectly realistic is entirely acceptable to Vocaloid fans — it's even part of her charm as a character, arguably.

-- Should Vocaloid be an inversion of Auto-Tune?
-Since the uncanny-ness is the desired result (Yamaha said so).
+Should Hatsune Miku be an inversion of Auto-Tune?
+Since the uncanny-ness is a desired result (Crypton said so).